shnootz/Time-Perspectives-Impact-on-Content-Virality-A-Computational-Text-Analysis-on-Twitter/README.md

-# Time Perspectives Impact Content Virality: A Computational Text Analysis on Twitter
+# Time Perspectives on Impact Content Virality: A Computational Text Analysis on Twitter

 "Space and time are the framework within which the mind is constrained to construct its experience of reality." — Immanuel Kant.